-The Washington Indian Gaming Association wants everyone to understand the careful precautions tribes are taking to protect health at tribal casinos.
-Tribal governments have been working on the frontlines of the coronavirus crisis, safeguarding highly vulnerable tribal members and neighboring communities.
+The Washington Indian Gaming Association wants everyone to understand the careful precautions tribes are taking to protect health as the coronavirus crisis continues.
+Tribal governments recognize the significant risks of COVID-19 and have been working on the frontlines of the pandemic, adjusting business practices, safeguarding highly vulnerable communities and vaccinating tribal and non-tribal members.

-Specific steps will vary by facility/tribe, but measures being taken by tribes include:
+Specific steps will vary by facility, but measures being taken at tribal casinos include:

 - Further limitations on the number of guests to support physical distancing,